TransmitSecurity/ciam-expressjs-vanilla-samples/README.md

 ### Start Codespaces

-- (0:10) Launch code spaces via the `<> Code` button
+- (0:10) Launch code spaces via the `<> Code` button.
+If you do not see this button, click [this link](https://github.com/TransmitSecurity/ciam-expressjs-vanilla-samples) to get back to the repo root.
 - (0:22) Create a `.env` file at the root of the project, and copy the content of `sample.env` into it.
+Adding a file is done by clicking the +file icon at the top if the left hand file explorer, as the video shows.
-- (0:29) Copy the URL of the codespace - and paste it into the `.env` file as the value for `TS_REDIRECT_URI`.
-Add `/complete` at the end, and add `-8080.preview.app` before the `github.dev` suffix.
-Copy this value to be used in the following steps.
-For example
+- (0:29) Copy the URL of the codespace - and paste it into the new `.env` file as the value for `TS_REDIRECT_URI`.
+Add `/complete` at the end (make sure you only have a single slash here `/complete`), and add `-8080.preview.app` before the `github.dev` suffix.
+For example:

-  - `https://ts-ron-legendary-waddle-rx7774944x4cwwrv.github.dev` will be modified to
+  `https://ts-ron-legendary-waddle-rx7774944x4cwwrv.github.dev` will be edited to become `https://ts-ron-legendary-waddle-rx7774944x4cwwrv-8080.preview.app.github.dev/complete`.

-  `https://ts-ron-legendary-waddle-rx7774944x4cwwrv-8080.preview.app.github.dev/complete`.
+- Copy the above value to be used in the next steps

 ### Set up the Transmit tenant